 Travel to San Marino.
 How do I get there?

-The TuttoSanMarino Card includes a discounted multi-museum ticket to the First and Second Tower, the Public Palace and State Museum, a 50% discount to private museums (including Waxworks, Museum of Curiosity, Torture Museum and the Exhibition of vampires and Werewolves), discount on cable cars rides, guided tours, restaurants, coffee shops and local stores.
+The TuttoSanMarino Card includes a discounted multi-museum ticket to the First and Second Tower, the Public Palace and State Museum, a 50% discount to private museums (including Waxworks, Museum of Curiosity, Torture Museum and the Exhibition of vampires and Werewolves), discount on cable car rides, guided tours, restaurants, coffee shops and local stores.

 Do I need a visa to visit San Marino?

-While officially visiting a recognised city-state and separate country, no visa is required for San Marino.
-Although surrounded by Italy on all sides, there are no official border controls, so anyone with a valid visa to Italy can enter.
-However, should you wish to have an official passport stamp to recognise your time here, head to the Tourism Office who will stamp a pretty one in your passport for €5.
+While officially visiting a recognised city-state and a separate country, no visa is required.
+Although Italy surrounds it on all sides, there are no official border controls, so anyone with a valid visa for Italy can enter.

 Where to Stay in San Marino